raspberrypilearning/ai-images-on-pi/en/step_1.md

 **Always look at AI-generated content with a careful and thoughtful mind.**

-Enjoy learning and creating with Generative AI!
+Enjoy learning and creating with generative AI!

 --- /collapse ---